Using nature’s own thermals and updrafts, Ascension Scattering returns your loved one to the sky in a unique and meaningful way.

 We therefore encourage families to ask their local Funeral Director to arrange Aerial Tribute services.
 These caring and compassionate professionals are there to help your family in a wide range of ways.
 If you do not already have a relationship, you may contact the knowledgeable professionals at Greenwood & Myers to make arrangements.

-Please select from the menu choices above to continue or simply click here to learn more about Ascension Scattering.
+Please select from the menu choices above to learn more about Ascension Scattering.